 - Sprains or joint pain in your arms or legs.

-If youโre dealing with any of these injuries, an injury attorney can walk you through your options.
-You might be eligible for compensation for medical bills, missed work, or pain caused by the crash.
-A quick, free consultation with a personal injury lawyer can help you understand your rights.
+If you’re dealing with any of these injuries, an injury attorney can walk you through your options.
+You may be eligible to seek compensation for medical bills, missed work, or pain caused by the crash.
+Schedule a free initial consultation with a personal injury lawyer to help you understand your rights.

 How Do I Avoid A Rear-End Collision?

-Knowing whoโs at fault matters, but avoiding a crash is even better.
-Many of the same safe-driving tips for learning how to avoid motorcycle crashes also work for preventing rear-end collisions and other roadway hazards.
+Knowing who’s at fault matters, but avoiding a crash is even better.
+Many of the same safe-driving tips for learning how to avoid motorcycle crashes may also help prevent rear-end collisions and other roadway hazards.
 Rear-end accidents happen fast, especially if the car in front stops suddenly.
 The good news?
-You can prevent many of them by driving safely and keeping your vehicle in good shape.
+You can help prevent many of them by driving safely and keeping your vehicle in good shape.

-Here are some simple ways to lower your risk:
+Here are some simple ways to help lower your risk:

 - Keep a safe distance from the car in front, especially when approaching a red light.